osisoft/AVEVA-Adapter-MQTT-Docs/content/main/shared-content/troubleshooting/troubleshooting.md

 ## Egress debug logging

-Perform the following steps to enable debugging and to troubleshoot issues between the PI Adapter and the egress destination:
+Perform the following steps to enable debugging and to troubleshoot issues between the AVEVA Adapter and the egress destination:

 1. Set the appropriate time value for the **DebugExpiration** property in the egress configuration.
    **Note:** To disable debugging, set the **DebugExpiration** property to `null`.